Highlyhotgames/fast_txtgen_7B/README.md

 Without closing prompt, click on start menu; right-click on Ubuntu; more -> pin to taskbar;

-Open windows update and check for updates - it will get an update for WSL
+Open windows update and check for updates - it will get an update for WSL;

 After update, go back to Admin prompt: